apuroop-apz/Docker-Project/dockerProject.md

 		stop_spinner $?
 fi
 ```
-This if condition is true when we use `MYSQL_DBNAME` on docker run.
+This if condition is true when we use `MYSQL_DBNAME` at docker run.
 It creates a database with specified database name.
 ```
 if [ ! -z $DB ]; then
 	echo "Creating database: \"$DB\""